s-macke/concepts-of-programming-languages/docs/exercises/Exercise8.md

 https://api.github.com/search/repositories?sort=stars&order=desc&q=awesome

-Use https://mholt.github.io/json-to-go/ to instantly create a Go structure from an arbitrary JSON.
+Use [https://mholt.github.io/json-to-go/](json-to-go) to instantly create a Go structure from an arbitrary JSON.

+## Exercise 8.4 Modules and GIN

+Use the teacher-bot linked in the learning campus to learn how to use GIN.

-## Exercise 8.4 - Microservice with API and embedded Web Site
+## Exercise 8.5 - Microservice with API and embedded Web Site

-Create a REST API for a key value store.
+Create a REST API for a simple in-memory key value store for strings.

 ```Go
     map[string]string